akd15102091/Car-Price-Prediction-App/README.md

         e) Column "Transmission" contains following values : {"Manual Car","Automatic Car"}, used **ONE-HOT_ENCODING** for converting this catagorical column into numerical column .

-        h) now there  is no null values and all data is in integer datatype.
+        f) now there  is no null values and all data is in integer datatype.

-        i) Now we can build machine learning models .
+        g) Now we can build machine learning models .